There are special Asian vegetables & there are special Western vegetables: we’re now combining Asian stir-fry style with Central Europe winter greens!

-You won’t find this book in my inspirations – it’s rather old & very basic, but provided me with some fundamental knowledge how to do stir-frying – until it seems it got lost… when moving & clearing out …
+You won’t find this book in my books – it’s rather old & very basic, but provided me with some fundamental knowledge how to do stir-frying – until it seems it got lost… when moving & clearing out …

 You can prepare Asian style Brussels sprouts alone in the wok – only with some spices – as a side dish or together with meat for a complete dish.
 Let’s start – we’ll do today “Brussels sprouts with chicken breast”.

 You need to clean Brussels sprouts generously: cut the stem & remove all limp & brown & shrivelled leaves.
 The Brussels sprouts you’ll use for the dish have to be impeccable!